 - Skype in the Classroom – With Skype, you can make phone calls all over the world.
 If you have a video cam on your laptop or mobile device, you can have a video conference.
 Many classrooms use it to connect with partner classrooms around the world, bring in a special speaker or author and what a great way for students to connect one-on-one with experts in the topics they’re interested in.
 Skype An Author Network for speaker ideas.

-- Google Hangouts – Do you have a Google account?
-Do your students?
-Then you all have Google+ accounts too!
-When you’re on your Google+ homepage, you’ll see a Hangouts link on the top right, click there to find the “start a hangout” link.
+- Google Hangouts – Hangouts are private video chats with your friends.
 Simply enter the names of friends to invite them to join in.
 It’s a handy way to have an online meeting with a group of people, or have someone visit your classroom and interact with your students.
 Try it out with a few friends!
-Hangouts can also be recorded and saved for future viewing and sharing.
-And there are ways to connect them to YouTube.
-We could set one up for our CoolTools group if anyone would like to test it out.

 Collaborative Curation – We’ve included diigo elsewhere, but this time take a look at the collaborative features.

 - diigo – With this popular bookmarking tool it’s a snap to create groups to share resources.
-Check out this Teacher-Librarian group started by Joyce Valenza.
+Check out this Classroom 2.0 group.
 Students could use this to gather and share resources for a research projects.

 - Pinterest Boards – Students can use Pinterest to create visual presentations.
 Have them create a board, pin images related to their topic and write reactions to the image in the notes.
 Could be used a preparation for a slide deck or even be the complete presentation.
 Can also be used to collect resources for a research project.

 - Popplet – Brainstorm individually or collaboratively.
 Create a popplet board, add notes, images, videos and more.
 Link groups of content and ideas together.
+The free plan gives you 10 popplets.
 Popplets can be embedded in a webpage to share your ideas with others.

 Wikis – Wikis can be used for so many things.
 Create research guides; students can collaborate on research projects; outlining and drafting research projects; collaborative writing projects; gathering and sharing data from around the world by setting a page to be editable by anyone; student portfolios.

 - WikiSpaces – This is probably the most popular wiki in the K12 world since their free educational wikis are advertising free.
-And you can easily set up accounts for up to 100 students without needing email accounts.
+And you can easily add student accounts without needing email accounts.

 - PBWorks – PBWorks is also very popular with educators, offering basic accounts for free and the ability to add students without requiring email accounts.